 Looking forward to it, see you there!

-You are designing a new condominium building, and your not a landscape architect, however the development company your client has requested that the the landscaping for the building be included in the construction contract.
-You are behind schedule, the tender deadline is nearing and there is no time to hire a landscape architect.
+You are designing a new condominium building, and you’re not a landscape architect, however the development company your client has requested that the the landscaping for the building be included in the construction contract.
+You are behind schedule, the tender deadline is nearing, and there is no time to hire a landscape architect.
 What do you do?
 Postpone the tender?
 This is a case where a Cash Allowance may come to your rescue.
 Read More…

 Have you ever had to deal with:

 - Marking up a set of drawings, only to find out that really basic information is missing time after time; North arrows, references, sheet titles not matching the index page?

 - Each employee re-inventing the wheel or doing it their own way when it comes to contract administration forms?
 Everyone having their own special template or spreadsheet tracking system?

 - Looking for information on the office server, only to find out that it was saved locally on a personal computer and that the employee is not around when you need it?